discord-net/Discord.Net/docs/guides/getting_started/intro.md

 ## Creating a Discord Bot

-Before you can begin writing your bot, it is necessary to create a bot account on Discord.
+Before writing your bot, create a bot account on Discord.

 1. Visit the [Discord Applications Portal].
 2. Create a New Application.